 Uber’s revenue centers

-Despite the high costs involved in running the business, Uber has been able to grow its valuation and keep investors happy because of its industry leadership in core markets, majority share of several large markets globally, and its fast pace of consistent, month-over-month revenue growth.
+Despite the high costs involved in running the business, Uber has been able to grow its valuation and keep investors happy because of its industry leadership in core markets, majority share of several large markets globally, and its ability to grow revenue at a fast pace.

 Uber grew revenue exponentially for its first 4 years, ending 2016 at $1.584 billion a quarter.